 Literary Director/Resident Dramaturg

-Jenni Werner is in her third season as the Literary Director/Resident Dramaturg at Geva Theatre Center.
+Jenni Werner is in her seventh season as the Literary Director and Resident Dramaturg at Geva Theatre Center.
+By the end of this season, Ms. Werner will have served as the dramaturg on twenty-five Geva productions, including world premieres of plays by Wendy MacLeod, Deborah Zoe Laufer, Cass Morgan, Nora Cole and Jamie Pachino.
+She also produces Geva’s Festival of New Theatre, manages Geva’s play commissioning program, leads the development of new plays at Geva, and co-produces the Hornets’ Nest reading series.
+In 2015, she co-produced Geva’s four day blues festival celebrating the life and legacy of Son House, Journey to the Son.
 Previously, she served as the Director of Programming at Theatre Communications Group (TCG), the national organization for the non-profit theatre field.
 From 2005-2011, Ms. Werner produced TCG’s annual National Conference, curating the content and organizing the logistics for the largest national gathering of professionals in the non-profit theatre field.
-For six years, she was also an adjunct instructor in the Program in Educational Theatre in the Steinhardt School of Culture, Education and Human Development at New York University, and the resident dramaturg of NYU’s Looking for Shakespeare program for high school students.
-She is now an adjunct instructor in the English departments at both SUNY Geneseo and RIT.
-Her dramaturgy credits at Geva include A Raisin in the Sun, Superior Donuts, Freud’s Last Session, You Can’t Take It With You, A Midsummer Night’s Dream, and Pump Boys and Dinettes.
-This season she will also serve as dramaturg on Clybourne Park, Informed Consent, and The Odd Couple.
-Ms. Werner has an M.F.A. in dramaturgy from the University of Massachusetts at Amherst and a B.A. in theatre and history from Knox College in Galesburg, Illinois.
+For six years, she was also an adjunct instructor in the Program in Educational Theatre at New York University, and the resident dramaturg of NYU’s Looking for Shakespeare program for high school students.
+She is now an adjunct instructor in the English department at the Rochester Institute of Technology, and has also taught at SUNY Geneseo and the College of Brockport.
+She has an M.F.A. in dramaturgy from the University of Massachusetts at Amherst and a B.A. in theatre and history from Knox College in Galesburg, Illinois.
+Ms. Werner proudly serves on the board of directors for ImageOut, Rochester’s LGBT Film Festival.

 Affiliate Artists work at Geva occasionally as guests, and over a sustained period of time have established themselves as representative of Geva’s artistic mission.